Graduateshotline

 History: History is the study of human civilizations, dynasties, and the various events that occurred in the past.
 It extensively deals with every aspect of society that led to major changes or occurrences in this world (economy, politics, culture, religion, technology, administration, etc.).
 Major career options include archeologist, lecturer, museum curator, archivist, and so on.

 Philosophy: Philosophy generally involves the study of human existence, the beliefs, thoughts, ideas, truths, and perceptions involved in it, and an understanding of the world.
-It involves a lot of questioning, thinking, analyzing, and theorizing, about numerous aspects of life or even the universe itself.
+It involves a lot of questioning, thinking, analyzing, and theorizing about numerous aspects of life or even the universe itself.
 Career options include publisher, lecturer, management consultant, counselor, and so on.

 Degrees in Liberal Arts and Sciences